Anyrainel/NRBot/README.md

 **Action**: Loop through specified Dark dungeons to farm memoirs.

+### `Arena`

+**Requirement**: Position the game at Mama's room or the arena page.
+(Currently only support refuel using gems.)

+**Action**: Repeatedly battle in arena.
+It chooses opponent 1-3 in turns to avoid keep losing to very strong opponent.
+The bot use a very simple strategy, where it just spam tapping skills and focus.
+Due to spamming, it won't focus very well (it keeps going on and off).
+In settings, you can make the bot save a screenshot for each battle.
+You can review the screenshots for its performance.

+**Disclaimer**: This strategy is not as good as manual play.
+It is very good at is tapping skills, but very dumb on choosing targets.
+I arrange my team as (1) high-AGI high-ATK long-CD EX Gayle (2) mid-AGI short-CD sword unit (3) low-AGI high-ATK short-CD greatsword unit.
+The idea is to AA kill a unit, hopefully get another AA out, then use 4 short CD skills to kill the rest.
+(Short-CD means CDR set + 2 EX sub weapons.)
+Enemy counters AA or high AGI AA kills can cause loses.
+This is good enough for me to auto farm coins, YMMV.

+**Note**: After reviewing the screenshots, you can count then discard them by running `python CalcStats.py`.
+It will accumulate data into `stats.json`.
+So you can track your win rate over time.

 ## Work in progress

 - Detect game crash or freeze. (partially supported for ResetFarming)
 - Handle failure for dungeon runs.
+- Add a limit to gem replenishes.
+Support BP potions.

 ## Other tips